 How Do You Prepare For A Sale of Your Company?

 Every entrepreneur must eventually transition out of their company.
 There are two exit paths (liquidating or selling), which can take various forms: selling off…

 The owner of CSR had taken over the business out of bankruptcy.
 After successfully building it into one of the largest cosmetic contract manufacturers in North America, he was ready for a well-deserved retirement.
 A previous sale attempt (by a top-tier accounting firm) was unsuccessful in 2015.

 Orchard is an Ontario-based developer and distributor of cosmetics and personal care products with clients including brands such as Sephora and Macy’s.
 The founders engaged FirePower's M&A Advisory team to sell their company.
 As Shelley Wishart, co-founder and President said about the process and final result: "The Firepower Team found us a strategic buyer that fit with our objectives, which was no easy feat.…At all times, we were well supported by Alan and his team, which made the process much easier than anticipated.”

 Mass Spectrometry – Confidential

-We facilitated the sale of an analytical chemistry instrumentation maker, with a strong commercially validated IP portfolio, to one of the most respected names in the sector, after a competitive auction process.
+FirePower's M&A Advisory team advised on the sale of an analytical chemistry instrumentation maker, with a strong commercially validated IP portfolio, to one of the most respected names in the sector.